CWCI

 What are the cash payments?

 Temporary disability isn't paid for the first three days you're unable to work, unless you're hospitalized as an in-patient or are off work more than 14 days.
 After that you should receive a check every two weeks until the doctor says you can go back to work.
-State law allows temporary disability payments for a single injury to continue for no more than 104 compensable weeks within two years from the date of the first payment; or for a few very serious types of injuries such as amputations, severe burns or chronic lung disease, the state allows payments for up to 240 weeks within five years of the date of injury.
-If the maximum temporary disability period expires before you can return to work, or if temporary disability is delayed or denied, you may be able to get State Disability benefits through the California Employment Development Department (EDD), but you need to apply in advance, so contact EDD at 1-800-480-3287 (http://www.edd.ca.gov/ for forms and information.
+State law allows temporary disability payments for a single injury to continue for no more than 104 compensable weeks within five years from the date of injury; or for a few very serious types of injuries such as amputations, severe burns or chronic lung disease, the state allows payments for up to 240 weeks within five years of the date of injury.
+If the maximum temporary disability period expires before you can return to work, or if temporary disability is delayed or denied, you may be able to get State Disability benefits through the California Employment Development Department (EDD), but you need to apply in advance, so contact EDD at 1-800-480-3287 (http://www.edd.ca.gov/) for forms and information.

-Death benefit payments to survivors are set by state law according to the number of dependents.
-Payments are made at the same rate as temporary disability payments, but no payments will be less than $240/week.
-Workers' compensation also pays a burial allowance.
+Death benefit payments to financial dependents are set by state law according to the number of dependents and the date of injury.
+Payments are made at the same rate as temporary disability payments, but no payments will be less than $224/week.
+Workers' compensation also pays a burial allowance of up to $10,000.

 What if I have a problem or need more information?

-Start by contacting your employer or the claims administrator who handles your company's workers' compensation claims (the name and phone number should be posted at your worksite and should also be available from your employer).
-Many times problems and questions can be resolved with a simple phone call.
-If you still need assistance, you may call or write for free help from an Information and Assistance Officer employed by the State.
-Some problems may need to be resolved by the Workers' Compensation Appeals Board, which is a court of law.
-You can represent yourself or hire an attorney to represent you.
-If you hire an attorney, you will not pay the attorney directly, but the attorney fees will be paid out of your permanent disability, and are generally 12 to 15 percent of your award.
-Also, if you hire an attorney, other people involved in your case, including your claims adjuster, may no longer be able to speak directly to you about important matters, but will be required to communicate through your lawyer, and state Information & Assistance offices may no longer be able to provide free assistance or advice to you.
+If you hire an attorney, other people involved in your case, including your claims adjuster, may no longer be able to speak directly to you about important matters, but will be required to communicate through your lawyer; and state Information & Assistance officers may no longer be able to provide free assistance or advice to you.
 In addition, if you choose to stop having an attorney represent you, or you want to change lawyers, your original lawyer can still claim a portion of your benefits.
-As long as you don't have a lawyer, Information and Assistance Officers can review your situation, answer your questions and intervene on your behalf.
+As long as you don't have a lawyer, Information and Assistance Officers can review your situation, answer your questions, and intervene on your behalf.
 The Division of Workers' Compensation has 24 local Information and Assistance Offices around the state.
 Check the following list for the address and phone number of the office nearest you.

 Information and Assistance Offices, California Division of Workers' Compensation